We’re all looking for more ways to save money. My guess is, you’re probably 1 of 3 people:

 Meat is generally the most expensive source of protein.
 Eating lots of chicken, beef, and fish can quickly rack up the grocery bill.
 Reduce your spending by adding beans, rice, and vegetables to stretch your meat consumption.

-Here are 3 Meatless Recipes that taste great and are cheap!
+Here are 40 vegetarian meal prep recipes that taste great and are cheap!

 41. Load Up When Meat Goes on Sale